jhogan/core/README.md

 The ``--reload`` option is useful because it causes `gunicorn` to detect changes made to the source files.
-This way you don't have to rerun `gunicorn` everytime you make a change to the source.
+This way you don't have to rerun `gunicorn` every time you make a change to the source.
 It uses **inotify** to monitor files. inotify should be installed by default in Ubuntu.

-Setting `--timeout` to 0 means the worker classes will wait an indefinate amount of time for the request to complete.
+Setting `--timeout` to 0 means the worker classes will wait an indefinite amount of time for the request to complete.
 This is useful for step-by-step debugging described below because the time it takes to debug an issues will likely be longer than the timeout.